dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 workflow doesn't already exist on Dockstore, one will be created.

-Below is a simple example of a ``/.dockstore.yml`` file for an alignment workflow.
-For the complete documentation see the :doc:`Dockstore GitHub Apps <./github-apps>` page.
+Below is a simple example of a ``/.dockstore.yml`` file for an alignment workflow to show you how easy it is to use.
+If you are interested in using this method, please see the complete documentation at the :doc:`Dockstore GitHub Apps <./github-apps>` page.

 .. code:: yaml